swiftlang/swift-evolution/proposals/nnnn-MutableSpan.md

 A `nonmutating` computed property getter returning a `~Escapable & ~Copyable` value establishes a borrowing lifetime relationship, as if returning a `~Escapable & Copyable` value (see [SE-0456][SE-0456].)

-The standard library will provide `mutableSpan` computed properties.
-These return lifetime-dependent `MutableSpan` instances.
-These computed properties are the safe and composable replacements for the existing `withUnsafeMutableBufferPointer` closure-taking functions.
+The standard library will provide `mutating` computed properties providing lifetime-dependent `MutableSpan` instances.
+These `mutableSpan` computed properties are intended as the safe and composable replacements for the existing `withUnsafeMutableBufferPointer` closure-taking functions.

 ```swift
 extension Array {